Real-Time Dam Levels

 Water Level Analysis

-Water levels at Nil Gully Reservoir are alarmingly low.
-Currently at only 0.8% of its 0 GL capacity, the situation requires urgent monitoring.
+Reservoir storage at Nil Gully Reservoir has reached critically low levels.
+Currently at only 1.3% of its 0 GL capacity, the situation requires urgent monitoring.
 Extended drought conditions or lack of significant inflows into the catchment are likely the primary drivers of this severe depletion.

 Catchment & Hydrological Impact

-The Off-stream acts as the primary lifeblood for Nil Gully Reservoir, making it a cornerstone of the Murray-Darling Basin network.
+Fed primarily by the Off-stream, this reservoir plays a critical role in the Murray-Darling Basin drainage division.
 Managing the flow from the Off-stream ensures that downstream agricultural zones receive consistent supply.
 The Murray-Darling Basin region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance